eelfire/arc-lang/Spec.md

 ## Closures

 `fx() {}` can be used to define closures.

+- Closures
+  - are anonymous functions
-Closures are anonymous functions.
-Closures can be assigned to variables.
-Closures can be passed as arguments to other functions.
-Closures can capture variables from the enclosing scope.
+  - can be assigned to variables
+  - can be passed as arguments to other functions
+  - can capture variables from the enclosing scope

 Last expression in the closure is returned without explicit mention of return keyword.

 ```rust
 let add = fx(a, b) { a + b };